comScore

 Location: Montreal, Quebec

-Wall of Chefs judge, and executive chef Jae-Anthony Dougan is behind Montreal’s vibrant Tropikàl Restobar.
+Wall of Chefs judge and executive chef Jae-Anthony Dougan is behind Montreal’s vibrant Tropikàl Restobar.
 Focusing on Caribbean, West African and Afro-Latin fare is not only one way to unify the Black diaspora colonialism has artificially divided, but Chef Dougan’s work is an intentional pushback on an industry not traditionally known for its diversity or giving BIPOC cuisines their due.
 Expect to find items such as rasta pasta with a six-ounce lobster tail or oxtail tacos on its menu.

 Related: Tre Sanderson and Roger Mooking on Being Black in Hospitality